Show validation progress in the Save button

 </Form>

-The Save button is disabled automatically while any async validator is in-flight: XMLUI tracks each field's validation state.
-As soon as an async onValidate handler starts, the field enters a pending state.
-The Submit button stays disabled until every pending promise has settled.
-This prevents submitting data that is currently being verified.
+The Save button is disabled automatically while a slow validator is running: XMLUI tracks each field's validation state.
+As soon as a field check starts, the field enters a checking state.
+The Submit button stays disabled until every field has finished validation.
+This prevents submitting data that is still being verified.

 <Form